-A. Generally speaking, if you give away assets, it creates a "period of ineligibility" before you can become eligible for any Medicaid benefits.
-The period of ineligibility is the time period during which an individual is not eligible to receive Medicaid benefits for nursing home or other institutional care.
-A period of ineligibility arises when an individual seeking Medicaid benefits has transferred money or property without fair compensation to another person or to a trust.1 Gifts made before the "look-back period" discussed below, do not cause a "period of ineligibility".
+A. Generally speaking, if you give away assets, it creates a "Period of Ineligibility" before you can become eligible for any Medicaid benefits.
+The Period of Ineligibility is the time period during which an individual is not eligible to receive Medicaid benefits for nursing home or other institutional care.
+A Period of Ineligibility arises when an individual seeking Medicaid benefits has transferred money or property without fair compensation to another person or to a trust.
+Gifts made before the "Look Back Period" discussed below, do not cause a Period of Ineligibility.

-B. The period of ineligibility is calculated by dividing the amount transferred, by the Medicaid Divestment Penalty Divisor for nursing home care (the actual cost of a particular home may be higher).
-As of January 20, 2014, the Tennessee Divestment Penalty Divisor is \$153.02 per day and \$4,591.00 per month.
-For example, if Mrs. Smith, who lives alone in Tullahoma, Tennessee, seeks to transfer \$80,000 to her daughter (or to a trust) during the "look back period," this will create a period of ineligibility for Mrs. Smith (with respect to eligibility for Medicaid nursing home care) of Seventeen (17) months and Thirteen (13) days (rounded down to the day).

-C. The DRA changed the rules regarding when the period of ineligibility begins.
-Prior to February 8, 2006, the penalty period for transfer began on the first day of the month following the transfer.
-In many cases under the old law, the period of ineligibility expired before the individual needed nursing home care.
+- B. The Period of Ineligibility is calculated by dividing the amount transferred, by the Medicaid Divestment Penalty Divisor for nursing home care (the actual cost of a particular home may be higher).
+As of January 7, 2016, the Tennessee Divestment Penalty Divisor is \$182.42 per day and \$5,472.00 per month.
+For example, if Mrs. Smith, who lives alone in Tullahoma, Tennessee, seeks to transfer \$80,000 to her daughter (or to a trust) during the "Look Back Period," this will create a Period of Ineligibility for Mrs. Smith (with respect to eligibility for Medicaid nursing home care) of Fourteen (14) months and Eighteen (18) days (rounded down to the day). - C. Prior to February 8, 2006, the penalty period for transfer began on the first day of the month following the transfer.
+In many cases under the old law (prior to February 8, 2006, the Look Back period was Thirty-Six Months), the Period of Ineligibility expired before the individual needed nursing home care.
 Thus, the individual's assets were saved without incurring an actual financial penalty.
-And, in many cases, even if an individual's assets were transferred immediately prior to going into a nursing home, a good portion of such assets could be saved in that the period of ineligibility was generally limited to Thirty-Six (36) months.
-However, under the DRA, the penalty period was substantially lengthened (generally, to Sixty (60) months) and begins when:

-- i) the individual has applied for Medicaid; - ii) the individual is receiving institutional care such as in a nursing home; and - iii) the individual is eligible for Medicaid but for the penalty period.

-D. An example of how the new rules affect your Medicaid eligibility would be as follows: If Mrs. Smith made the transfer set forth above to her daughter on February 28, 2014, and she entered a nursing home on December 31, 2014, and applied for Medicaid, she would not be Medicaid eligible until August 10, 2015 (a period of 17 months and 13 days), even if she had less than the statutory amount of non-exempt assets then in effect.
+However, starting February 8, 2006, the penalty period was substantially lengthened (generally, to Sixty (60) months) and begins when: (i) the individual has applied for Medicaid; (ii) the individual is receiving institutional care such as in a nursing home; and (iii) the individual is eligible for Medicaid but for the penalty period. - D. An example of how the new rules affect your Medicaid eligibility would be as follows: If Mrs. Smith made the transfer set forth above to her daughter on February 28, 2016, and she entered a nursing home on December 31, 2016, and applied for Medicaid, she would not be Medicaid eligible until July 10, 2017 (a period of 14 months and 18 days), even if she had less than the statutory amount of non-exempt assets then in effect. - E. Finally, if you transfer all of your assets in order to avoid payment for your nursing home care, and subsequently, create a Period of Ineligibility, you would have no assets to take care of yourself during this Period of Ineligibility, plus no potential Medicaid benefits for nursing home, and therefore would be completely subject to the goodness of your children to take care of you.

-1 The Deficit Reduction Act of 2005 (the "DRA") made significant changes to the area of Medicaid eligibility.
-In particular, the DRA seriously curtails Medicaid asset transfers and makes it much more difficult for people to become eligible for Medicaid.
-The DRA applies to all transfers made on or after February 8, 2006.

-JANUARY 20, 2014 TRANSFER OF ASSETS IN MEDICAID/NURSING HOME ISSUES

-E. Finally, if you transfer all of your assets in order to avoid payment for your nursing home care, and subsequently, create a period of ineligibility, you would have no assets to take care of yourself during this period of ineligibility, plus no potential Medicaid benefits for nursing home, and therefore would be completely subject to the goodness of your children to take care of you.